 "This data could be the address of a woman receiving services from a domestic violence shelter or the name of a refugee fleeing persecution," says Tess Hetzel, corporate responsibility manager at Symantec.
 "Information security is one of the most critical elements for these nonprofits, and threats are only increasing.
 With this expansion, we are going to reach some of the world's most vulnerable populations, and our products will be helping play a role in ensuring their safety."

-Over the past 17 years, we've helped distribute $3.8 million in donated products.
-To date, this has helped more than 102,000 nonprofits and public libraries in 56 countries.
-This is equal to the distribution of $267 million in fair market value of Symantec products to organizations working every day to make the world a better place.
+Over the past 17 years, we've helped distribute 3.7 million Symantec licenses to civil society.
+To date, this has helped more than 100,000 nonprofits and public libraries in 56 countries.
+This is equal to the distribution of $268 million in fair market value of Symantec products to organizations working every day to make the world a better place.

 Core Symantec Products Now Available to NGOs in Nearly Every Region of the World